Obama cancels military exercises, condemns violence in Egypt

 The Egyptian government fired back, saying Obama's remarks condemning the crackdown were not based on "facts" and would strengthen and encourage violent groups.
 Egypt's presidency said in a statement that the country was facing "terrorist acts" from supporters of ousted Islamist President Mohamed Mursi.

-Washington provides $1.3 billion in military aid and about $250 million in economic aid to Egypt every year, which it has been reluctant to cut off for fear of losing leverage there and in the broader region.
+Washington provides $1.3 billion (830.9 million pounds) in military aid and about $250 million in economic aid to Egypt every year, which it has been reluctant to cut off for fear of losing leverage there and in the broader region.

 Stopping military exercises in Egypt was one clear way the White House could show its displeasure.
 It was the first significant U.S. move to penalize Egypt's military rulers.
 Previously, the U.S. government had announced a decision to halt delivery to Egypt of four U.S.-made F-16 fighters.